• Skip to primary navigation

 Calories: 276kcalCarbohydrates: 7gProtein: 18gFat: 19gSaturated Fat: 5gPolyunsaturated Fat: 4gMonounsaturated Fat: 8gTrans Fat: 0.1gCholesterol: 111mgSodium: 324mgPotassium: 293mgFiber: 0.1gSugar: 4gVitamin A: 88IUVitamin C: 0.4mgCalcium: 13mgIron: 1mg

-Keyword asian paleo, chicken, teriyaki
+Keyword asian paleo, chicken, gluten free asian recipe, gluten free teriyaki chicken, teriyaki

 Tried this recipe?Mention @paleoglutenfreeguy or tag #paleoglutenfreeguy!